-Many companies are using NuGet internally, but have had a hard time guiding their developers to use internal package sources instead of nuget.org.
-NuGet 2.7 introduces a Configuration Defaults feature that allows machine-wide defaults to be specified for:
+Many companies are using NuGet internally, but have had a hard time setting up a build server or guiding their developers to use internal package sources instead of nuget.org.
+In addition to the standard NuGet Configuration File, NuGet 2.7 introduces a Configuration Defaults feature that allows machine-wide defaults to be specified for:

 - Enabled package sources